 Yes, we have fresh, sweet cider and sodas for children, plus a high chair and a changing table in one of the restrooms.
 There is also cornhole, tic-tac-toe, and checkers for children of all ages.

-Now that all our seating is outside, many parents bring picnic blankets and toys for their children to keep them occupied outside.
+Many parents bring picnic blankets and toys for their children to keep them occupied outside.
 Since this is a working farm, we ask folks not to stray from the parking areas or cider garden into the orchards, and to keep their children with them at all times.

 Are dogs welcome in the tasting room?

 Yes, we welcome leashed, well-behaved dogs in the tasting room.
-On Thursdays, we encourage customers to bring their dogs for a “Dogs Night Out” social hour.